allegroai/clearml-server/README.md

 ## Community & Support

-If you have any questions, look to the TRAINS-server [FAQ](https://github.com/allegroai/trains-server/blob/master/docs/faq.md), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/trains) with '**trains**' tag.
+If you have any questions, look to the Trains server [FAQ](https://github.com/allegroai/trains-server/blob/master/docs/faq.md), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/trains) with '**trains**' tag.

 For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/trains-server/issues).